 We will study the detail of the new agreements and will update relevant pages of the microsite as information becomes clearer about how the new arrangements will work in practice.
 We will notify stakeholders of the updates through the SkyWise alert system.
 If you haven’t already done so, please subscribe to the EU exit category in the SkyWise system: skywise.caa.co.uk

 Significant UK airports hold a safety certificate issued by the UK CAA if they meet requirements set by the EASA Aerodromes Regulation.
-After the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, then these aerodrome certificates will remain valid as they are national certificates granted in the UK (under EU legislation that would be incorporated into UK law at the end of the transition period).
+These aerodrome certificates will remain valid as they are national certificates granted in the UK (under EU legislation that will be incorporated into UK law on 31 December 2020).
 No action is required.

-Other aerodromes with a UK national licence issued by the UK CAA would be unaffected.
+Other aerodromes with a UK national licence issued by the UK CAA will be unaffected.